-Information about educational opportunities should be included in the general incarcerated person orientation.
-At a minimum, incarcerated persons should receive instruction on how to request participation in the incarcerated person education programs, along with eligibility requirements and rules for participation.
+Information about educational opportunities should be included in the general orientation for incarcerated persons.
+At a minimum, incarcerated persons should receive instruction on how to request participation in educational programs for incarcerated persons, along with the eligibility requirements and rules for participation.